Rhythm Heaven Groove

 Gameplay

-Rhythm Heaven Groove features 80 single-player rhythm minigames, which are distributed in sixteen sets of five rhythm minigames, each containing four rhythm minigames and one Remix comprising of the games played in said set.[4]
-The last set contains five Remixes comprising of the rhythm minigames found throughout the previous sets.
-After each rhythm minigame is completed, rankings based on 3 categories of performance are given, similarly to previous entries before Rhythm Heaven Megamix albeit with different text: "Keep Trying" indicates the player failed and have to repeat the level; "Good" indicates that the player did well enough to pass to the next level; and "Amazing" indicates exceptional performance, giving the player a medal which can be used to unlock extra minigames.[5]
+Rhythm Heaven Groove features 80 single-player rhythm minigames, which are distributed in sixteen sets of five rhythm minigames,[citation needed] each containing four rhythm minigames and one Remix consisting of the games played in said set.[5]
+The last set contains five Remixes consisting of the rhythm minigames found throughout the previous sets.[citation needed] After each rhythm minigame is completed, rankings based on 3 broad categories of performance are given: "Keep Trying" or "Try Again" indicates that the player failed and has to repeat the level, "Good" or "OK" indicates that the player did well enough to pass to the next level, and "Amazing" or "Superb" indicates exceptional performance, giving the player a medal which can be used to unlock extra minigames.[6]

 Development and release